 If you are experiencing one or more of these symptoms with your vehicle and are in the 95973 area or nearby, you can bring your car to A & T Auto Care in Butte, County County to get it fixed up or to get a fuel pump replacement.

 We at A & T Auto Care in Chico are experts in all things auto repair.
-We've been fixing cars since 1996 and our service advisor team have decades of combined experience.
-We can examine your vehicle bumper to bumper and provide a multitude of services, like Maintenance & Electrical Diagnostic, body damage repair, and tune-ups, and auto Automotive repair.
+We've been fixing cars since 1996 and our service advisor team has decades of combined experience.
+We can examine your vehicle bumper to bumper and provide a multitude of services, like automotive maintenance and auto auto repair.
 Here's why we should be your local auto repair shop:

-To schedule an appointment with A & T Auto Care in Chico, give us a call at 530-894-5850 or schedule an appointment online.
-A & T Auto Care: We Don't Just Fix Cars- We Build Trust .
+To schedule an appointment with A & T Auto Care in Chico, give us a call at 530-894-5850 or schedule an appointment online at https://aandtautocarechico.com.
+A & T Auto Care: We Don't Just Fix Cars- We Build Trust.